Harshalkhandave/CS546-Group26-Project/README.md

 npm install
 npm start
 ```
-The application uses a pre-populated MongoDB Atlas database with sufficient test data already seeded to support all core features (users, boroughs, water samples, comments, and voting).
+The application uses a pre-populated MongoDB Atlas database with sufficient test data already seeded to support core features.

 The server will start on: